January 9, 2018

 Of all the memes and narratives that corrupt public discourse about workplace design, the most pernicious is the one that suggests there is a linear evolution to some grand end point called the Office of the Future.
 There is a natural human inclination to buy this sort of idea, fed by an assumption that what we find most interesting, aspirational and hence what we read and talk about forms a goal.
 Read any style magazine and you’ll see the same process at work in every facet of our lives.
 This is why so many people are quick to consume and then regurgitate the idea that what we see happening in the world’s great tech palaces and creative offices represents the apogees of design to which the rest of us must one day succumb.
 It rests on misguided assumptions about what really goes on in such offices and what these assumptions mean for firms in other sectors.
 It is the great apex fallacy of workplace design and it is one we must constantly challenge.

 The bête noire of this narrative is the open plan office, that great manifestation of bland corporate culture, efficiency, command and control.
 We are constantly reminded that the days of this sort of thing are over or ending, yet not only is an open plan office to be found at the heart of Facebook’s new HQ, it remains an important element in pretty much all offices in all sectors in all nations.
-As Primo Orpilla of Studio O+A reminded the audience at a session I chaired at Clerkenwell Design Week in May, there’s nothing wrong with an open plan office; the problems are connected to the design or lack of other spaces.
+As Primo Orpilla of Studio O+A reminded the audience at a session I chaired at Clerkenwell Design Week, there’s nothing wrong with an open plan office; the problems are connected to the design or lack of other spaces.

 You could add to this that the problems commonly associated with open plan offices are also about company culture and the design of digital spaces, which are the true battlegrounds of modern company life.
 The idea that a particular design idiom or feature will solve a problem by itself is palpable nonsense.
 People can be happy and productive in a badly designed office (or no office at all) or miserable and demotivated in a gilded cage.
 There is a link between design and the things that organisations and employees want, but without the glue of culture it all falls apart.